BinhCiii2809/LCD_HD4470_STM32/README.md

 ### 🔍 Review

 - How to initialize and operate an **HD44780-based LCD** in **4-bit interface mode**
-- How to connect the LCD to STM32
 - How to send commands and data using custom functions
 - How to display:
   - Strings and characters